 Essential info: 5 Things You Forgot to Pack for Hawaii

 10. Visit One of the Wettest Spots on Earth

 Kauai is, in fact, home to the wettest spot on earth, with an average of 460 inches of rainfall here each year!
 You will likely get the same view we did below, but whether or not you like the rain, it’s what makes Kauai so lush, green, and gorgeous all year round!

 Want more Hawaiian tips, recommendations, and how-tos?
-Check out What to Know Before You Visit the Hawaiian Islands and my Pacific Islands Page!
+Check out What to Know Before You Visit the Hawaiian Islands and my Hawaiian Islands Page!